-1. Identify and protect future flood risk zones, and avoid these areas in new development;

-- 2. Promote water-efficient infrastructure development to reduce urban and rural water use; - 3.
-Identify and remove alien vegetation from water catchments and for fire risk reasons; - Promote planting, shade and urban forms that promote urban cooling effects in summer heat waves; - 5.
+- 1. Identify and protect future flood risk zones, and informal settlements.
+New development must be avoided in these areas: - Promote water-efficient infrastructure development to reduce urban and rural water use, as well as reduce consumption and invest in infrastructure renewal and maintenance to reduce leakages; - 3.
+Identify and remove alien vegetation from water catchments to reduce water loss, as well as for fire risk reasons: - 4.
+Promote planting, shade and urban forms that promote urban cooling effects in summer heat waves; - 5.
 Ensure storm water system in urban areas can accommodate flooding conditions effectively; - 6.
-Promote the development of infrastructure that is resistant to increased heatwaves; - 7.
+Promote the development of infrastructure that is resistant to increased heatwaves; and - 7.
 Ensure local food production systems are resilient to heatwaves and drought;